Windows 10 Enterprise Long-Term Servicing Channel (LTSC)

 https://docs.microsoft.com/en-us/deployedge/microsoft-edge-policies

-Although Secure Desktop 10 is compatible with many editions of Windows 10 and Windows 11, we strongly recommend consideration of the Windows 10 Enterprise LTSC Edition before making a final decision.
+Although Secure Desktop is compatible with many editions of Windows 10 and Windows 11, we strongly recommend consideration of the Windows 10 or 11 Enterprise LTSC Edition before making a final decision.
 Regardless of the Edition of Windows 10 or 11 you choose, Secure Desktop can not run UWP or PWA apps.
-Our research shows that Windows 10 Enterprise LTSC Edition may be the most secure and stable in a mission-critical system.
+Our research shows that Windows 10 or 11 Enterprise LTSC Edition may be the most secure and stable in a mission-critical system.

 Other Windows 10 and Windows 11 Versions